GabbyJ/100-Days-of-Code/Round1.md

 <!--<p><strong>Today's completed lessons</strong></p>
 <p><img src="https://github.com/GabbyJ/100-Days-of-Code/blob/master/Day%203%20screenshot.png" width="50%" height="50%" style="text-align: center" alt=""/></p>-->
 <p><strong>Day 5: April 5.
 Friday</strong></p>
+<p>Today I worked on Objects.
+How to create them, update them, add, delete, and use it for lookups.
+It also talked about dot vs. bracket notation and when to use them.
+Tomorrow I will be working on While and For loops.</p>
 <h2>Quarter 2: April 26- May 20</h2>
 <h2>Quarter 3: May 21- June 14</h2>
 <h2>Quarter 4: June 15- July 9</h2>